-Refer to Note 9, Capitalised Exploration Expenditure \$17,316,145 and accounting policy Notes 2n.
+Refer to Note 9, Capitalised Exploration Expenditure \$13,569,956 and accounting policy Notes 2n.

-Key Audit Matter

-Auris Minerals Limited has a significant amount of capitalised exploration expenditure.
+Key Audit Matter How our audit addressed the matter Auris Minerals Limited has a significant amount of capitalised exploration expenditure.
 As the carrying value of exploration expenditure represents a significant asset of the Group, we considered it necessary to assess whether facts and circumstances existed to suggest the carrying amount of this asset may exceed its recoverable amount.
+Our audit work included, but was not restricted to, the following: We obtained evidence that the Group has valid rights to explore in the areas represented by the capitalised exploration by obtaining independent searches of a sample of the group's tenement holdings.
+We reviewed applications to renew tenements that are expiring within a month. • We obtained confirmation from management that they do not have intention to relinquish tenements which are expiring within 12 months from the date of the financial statements.